If you're feeling the pinch in retirement, make sure you aren't missing out on vital help, which could be worth thousands of pounds a year.

 See How to get cheap and free cinema tickets for more.

-People aged 75 or over will get a free TV licence.
+People aged 75 or over currently get a free TV licence, but this is being scrapped in 2020.

 War pensioners and widows